-Both the complainant and the accused have the right to appeal a hearing officer’s decision or penalty in certain limited circumstances, such as: (1) a party believes a procedural error substantially impacted the original finding or penalty; (2) a party has substantial new evidence that was not available during the investigation or hearing and which would substantially impact the original decision or penalty; or (3) a party feels that the penalty is substantially outside the scope or guidelines set by the Manhattan College Community Standards and Student and Faculty Code of Conduct.
+Both the complainant and the accused have the right to appeal the outcome of the hearing officer’s determination of responsibility and/or sanction.
+An appeal may be made in only certain limited circumstances, as follows: (1) a party believes a procedural error substantially impacted the original finding or sanction; (2) a party has substantial new evidence that was not available during the investigation or hearing and which would substantially impact the original finding or sanction; or (3) a party feels that the sanction is substantially outside the scope or guidelines set by the Manhattan College Community Standards and Student and Faculty Code of Conduct.

-Requests for an appeal must be made in writing, include the grounds for appeal, and be received by the Title IX coordinator within 10 days of notification of the hearing officer’s decision.
+Requests for an appeal must be made in writing, include the grounds for appeal, and be received by the Title IX Coordinator within 5 business days of receipt of notification of the hearing officer’s decision.

-Appeals of the hearing administrator’s decision will be heard by an appellate officer.
-The appellate officer will be a neutral administrator assigned by the College in consultation with the Title IX coordinator; the appellate officer assigned will be determined based on the circumstances and the parties involved.
+Appeals of the hearing administrator’s decision will be heard by an Appeal Panel.
 All appellate decisions are final.
 Both parties will be informed of the outcome of any appeal.

-If you experience subsequent harassing, discriminatory, threatening or retaliatory conduct, you should immediately report it to the Title IX coordinator.
-Someone from the College will follow up with both parties after the resolution of the matter to determine whether there has been any new or recurring misconduct.
+If you experience subsequent harassing, discriminatory, threatening or retaliatory conduct, you should immediately report it to the Title IX Coordinator.
+Someone from the College will follow up with both parties after the resolution of the matter to determine whether there have been any new or recurring misconduct.

-Should a complainant or any other individual experience continuing, additional or new forms of discrimination, harassment, misconduct, or retaliation he or she should immediately inform the Title IX coordinator or one of the designees.
+Should a complainant or any other individual experience continuing, additional or new forms of discrimination, harassment, misconduct, or retaliation he or she should immediately inform the Title IX Coordinator or one of her designees listed here.